directus/directus/docs/app/layouts.md

   etc.

 - **Field Values Displayed**\
-  Most Layouts allow you to choose which Field value(s) are used to represent each Item on the Collection Page.
+  Most Layouts allow you to choose which Field Value(s) are used to represent each Item on the Collection Page.
 For example, with blog posts, it may be ideal to have the hero image, blog title, date, author, etc.

-- **Sorting and Ordering**\
+- **Manual and Automatic Sorting**\
-  Certain Layouts may allow alphabetical and numerical ordering, drag-and-drop adjustments, positioning Items in relation to one another, etc.
+  Certain Layouts may allow sorting Items by value in ascending and descending order, drag-and-drop repositioning of Items, etc.

 ### Key Takeaways

+As you go through Layouts, it may be helpful to keep the following points in mind.

 - **Layouts will not be universally usable for all Collections.**\
-  Layouts are custom-tailored to support specific data-models.
-In order to work properly, the Map Layout requires the Collection have a Map Field configured and the Calendar Layout requires the Collection have a datetime Field configured.
+  Layouts are tailored to work with specific data-models.
+For example, in order to work properly, the Map Layout requires the Collection have a Map Field configured and the Calendar Layout requires the Collection have a datetime Field configured.

 - **Controls are different for each Layout.**\
   Each Layout presents data differently, so certain customizations may not be functional with certain Layouts.
-For example, the Map Layout displays each Item as a pin on a map, so this Layout has no controls for manual sorting or alphabetical ordering.
+For example, the Map Layout displays each Item as a pin on a map, so this Layout has no controls for sorting.

 - **Controls for a Layout may be in different locations.**\
   Depending on the Layout, the same control may be under Layout Options in the sidebar, the subheader, or on the Page Area